25prabhu10/notes/docs/Languages/Git/Git.md

 1. **Local**: It allows you to copy files into another directory and rename it (For example, project.1.1).
 This method is error-prone and introduces redundancy

-2. **Centralized**: All version files are present in a single central server.
+2. **Centralised**: All version files are present in a single central server.
 For example, CVS, SVN, and Perforce

 3. **Distributed**: All changes are available in the server as well as in local machines.
 Being distributed means that every developer working with a Git repository has a copy of that entire repository.
 For example, _Git_ and _Mercurial_